Registered Charity no. 218341 | 01872 225 868 | email@example.com

 Hearing aid batteries can lose energy at any time so always ensure that you carry spares.
 As with any batteries, keep them away from coins, keys or other metal objects.

-We have a portable induction loop system available for hire from the office.
+We also have a portable induction loop system available for hire from the office.
 This is a specialised type of amplifier kit which allows a hearing aid user to hear, with ease, within a group meeting at any indoor venue of up to 50 square metres.
 It comes with full instructions on how to use the portable induction loop system.

 If you are interested in finding out more, including availability, costs, or to make a booking of this hearing loop system, simply contact the office.
 Let us know what you require, when and where you will need the support.